aexceed/weatherapp/README.md

 ![image](https://github.com/aexceed/weatherapp/assets/129611461/38b48894-05c7-46fb-a329-ea2e742d92a0)

+It did start deleting what it created pretty quickly after so maybe it kind of realized that the app does not work?
 Maybe I should have defined what AWS services it starts and how it configures them in compose document or some other document?

 # Ansible